ASushkov/Iris/README.md

 # Iris
-Learning Data Science using Iris dataset
+Learning Data Science using Iris dataset and Python language